strapi/documentation/developer-docs/latest/deployment/heroku.md

 #### 5. Create your Strapi server config for production

 Create a new `server.js` in a new [env](../concepts/configurations.html#environments) folder.
-In this file we only need one key, the `url`, to notify Strapi what our public Heroku domain is.
+In this file you only need one key, the `url`, to notify Strapi what our public Heroku domain is.
 All other settings will automatically be pulled from the default `./config/server.js`.

 `Path: ./config/env/production/server.js`